aimldinesh/data-science-coding-log/2025-04-21/majority_element.md

 ## 🚀 Approach 2 : Hash Map (Dictionary)
 ### 💡 Intuition:
-Use a hash map (dictionary) to count the occurrences of each element.
-Keep track of the element with the maximum count.
+- Use a hash map (dictionary) to count the occurrences of each element.Keep track of the element with the maximum count.

 ---